 In order to be eligible for a loan, a student must complete the FAFSA application, be in good Satisfactory Academic Progress, be degree-seeking at SCC, and be enrolled in a minimum of 6 credit hours.
 SCC does not auto-package loans.

-Complete the list in the Loan Information Packet to initiate your loan.
+Complete the list in the Loan Steps to initiate your loan.

 How much can you borrow?

 SCC determines the loan amount you can borrow based on your FAFSA results, your Cost of Attendance and other financial aid you have received.
 The Department of Education also sets loan limits based on grade level and dependency status.